 LinkedIn is more than merely a social network.
 It’s a tool that can help you build a strong professional contact list, showcase your skills and experience, and find a job.
 But, this tool only benefits you if you know how to use it.
 Like all professionals, it’s crucial for nurses to keep their professional edge sharpened.
-Surpriseingly, however, a lot of nurses are forgetting to capitalize on free career-boosting opportunities like focusing on cultivating an excellent LinkedIn page.
-Apparently 225 million+ professionals are logged on…are you?
+Surprisingly, however, a lot of nurses are forgetting to capitalize on free career-boosting opportunities like cultivating an excellent LinkedIn page.
+Let’s have a crash course on how nurses should use LinkedIn.

 How Nurses Should Use LinkedIn

 Ask yourself, “If I was an employer, what would I want to see in a prospective hire?”
 Edit your LinkedIn profile to reflect both your expertise and your individuality.
 Nursing is one of the most popular fields to study these days, so young tech-savvy grads can be a seasoned nurse’s biggest competition in the job market.
 For inspiration, visit the pages of healthcare colleagues you highly respect and see what they have to say on their profiles.
 A brief but comprehensive summary is an easy way to “sell” yourself as a talented nurse.